-Dancing for health Ltd continues to find new ways, techniques and creates programmes to assist people with various health issues, whether they are suffering from depression or stress to recovering cancer patients or the terminally ill.
+Dancing for Health CIC continues to find new ways, techniques and creates programmes to assist people with various health issues, whether they are suffering from depression or stress to recovering cancer patients or the terminally ill.
 The company creates a full package of health, well-being and fitness through safe, bespoke 'Dancing for Health' programmes, to enable all participants to dance their way to a better lifestyle.

 • Generally keeping fit and managing body weight

 • Increses bodily control and awareness

 • Improving muscular tone, strength and flexibility and keeping joints healthy